November Democratic Debate: How to Watch, Start Time, Candidates | Digital Trends

 The fifth Democratic debate is coming on Wednesday, November 20, giving the primary candidates the chance to once again take to the stage to make their case about policy, personality, and which one of them could defeat President Donald Trump in 2020.

-This might be the last chance for some of the candidates to make a splash on the debate stage before the qualification requirements get stricter next month.
+This might be the last chance for some of the candidates to make a splash on the debate stage before the qualification requirements get stricter next month, so expect to see some of the lesser-known candidates to go all out.

-Here’s everything you need to know about this week’s Democratic Debate, including how to watch live, which candidates have qualified, and what they’ll likely be discussing.
+Here’s everything you need to know about tomorrow’s fifth Democratic Debate, including how to watch live, which candidates have qualified, and what they’ll likely be discussing.

 When is the November Democratic debate?